-The Grouping in SQL Server simply returns whether the grouping on the specified column is happens or not, by returning 1, and 0.
+The Grouping in SQL Server returns whether the grouping on the defined column has happened or not, by returning 0 and 1.
 In this example, we will show you the same.

 -- GROUPING in SQL Server USE [SQL Tutorial] GO SELECT [Education] ,[Occupation] ,GROUPING([Occupation]) AS 'Grouping' ,GROUPING([Education]) AS 'Grouping 2' ,SUM([YearlyIncome]) as income FROM [MyEmployees Table] GROUP BY [Education] ,[Occupation] WITH ROLLUP

-Following statements will check whether the Grouping is performed on the Education, and Occupation columns ar not by returning 1 and 0
+The following statements check whether the Grouping performed on the Education, and Occupation columns ar not by returning 1 and 0

 ,GROUPING([Occupation]) AS 'Grouping' ,GROUPING([Education]) AS 'Grouping 2'

-TIP: Please refer SQL GROUP BY Clause to understand the Grouping techniques.
+TIP: Please refer GROUP BY Clause to understand the Grouping techniques.